How Many Lbs is 9kg? Understanding Weight Conversions and Their Applications

 Q1: Is the conversion factor 2.20462 exact?

 A1: No, it's an approximation.
-The exact conversion factor is slightly more complex due to the historical definitions of the pound and kilogram.
-However, for most practical purposes, this approximation is sufficient.
+Think about it: the exact conversion factor is slightly more complex due to the historical definitions of the pound and kilogram.
+On the flip side, for most practical purposes, this approximation is sufficient.

 Q2: Why are there different weight units?